Guide to Pipe

 exceptionally fine English blend called MacThomas, with a generous

 measure of Latakia, but a light topping of real French VSOP Brandy

-very pleasing.
-The amount of Latakia used in blends ranges from 5% to
+be pleasing.
+The amount of Latakia used in blends ranges from 5%

 50%, although at least one ambitious blend uses 70%.

-it is very hot.
-However, in small amounts, that "elusive" flavor has
+out, and it smokes hot.
+However, in small amounts, that "elusive"

 itself, it is the essential ingredient to paté, somehow bringing

 flavors together in a synergy that is more than the sum if its

 Perique is generally no more than 3% to 10% of a blend, although